VIJAYKUMAR22007124/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 ![image](https://github.com/VIJAYKUMAR22007124/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/119657657/a468bfeb-a09c-4880-9e78-c5ba403597ad)

-Z-Axis Rod :

-The z-axis rod is responsible for supporting the weight of the print head and controlling its movement as it moves up and down during the printing process
+Z-Axis Rod :The z-axis rod is responsible for supporting the weight of the print head and controlling its movement as it moves up and down during the printing process

-Z-Axis Top Cover :

-The primary purpose of the z-axis top cover is to prevent dust and debris from settling on the z-axis rod, which can cause damage to the rod and the bearings that guide it
+Z-Axis Top Cover :The primary purpose of the z-axis top cover is to prevent dust and debris from settling on the z-axis rod, which can cause damage to the rod and the bearings that guide it

-Motor :

-Motor is help to movement of the print head along x,y,z axes.
+Motor :Motor is help to movement of the print head along x,y,z axes.

 ## Complete Assembly: